 - Have an eye exam at least every year if you have diabetes.

 - You should get a flu shot every year.

-- After age 19, you should have one tetanus-diphtheria and acellular pertussis (TdAP) vaccine as one of your tetanus-diphtheria vaccines.
+- At or after age 19, you should have one tetanus-diphtheria and acellular pertussis (Tdap) vaccine as one of your tetanus-diphtheria vaccines if you did not receive it as an adolescent.
 You should have a tetanus-diphtheria booster every 10 years.

-- You should receive 2 doses of varicella vaccine if you were born after 1980 and never had chickenpox or the varicella vaccine.
+- You should receive two doses of varicella vaccine if you never had chickenpox or the varicella vaccine.

 - Your provider may recommend other immunizations if you are at high risk for certain conditions, such as pneumonia.

-Ask your provider about the human papilloma virus (HPV) vaccine if you are between ages 18 to 26 and you have:
+Ask your provider about the human papilloma virus (HPV) vaccine if you are ages 19 to 26 and you have:

 - Not completed the full vaccine series (you should catch up on this shot)

 - Women who are sexually active should be screened for chlamydia and gonorrhea up until age 25.
 Women 25 years and older should be screened if at high risk.

 - All adults ages 18 to 79 should get a one-time test for hepatitis C.